How to create advanced tasks with the Task Scheduler

 How to set the actions of a task, in Task Scheduler

 You can assign multiple actions to a task.
 To do this, go to the Actions tab and click or tap the New button.

 Choose one of the actions that the task must perform by clicking or tapping the Action drop-down box.
 You can select from: starting a program, sending an e-mail or displaying a message.

 If you choose to start a program, click or tap the Browse button to choose the application to be started.
 Then, if needed, complete the optional fields called Arguments and Start in.

-To modify a task, select it and click or tap Edit.
+To modify an action, select it and click or tap Edit.
 To remove it, click or tap Delete.

 If you know that you need a specific network connection for running the task, check the box that says "Start only if the following network connection is available" and choose the connection that you are interested in.